Mimosa trees are one of those trees that you either love or hate. They are considered by some to be “trash trees” because of their short lifespan.

 So…as far as how to grow them.
 Nothing to it at all!

-- Invasive as all get out and can choke out native plants, so remove seedlings as they appear and keep it to one tree.
+This tree is as invasive as all get out and can choke out native plants.
+It is a good idea to remove seedlings as they appear and keep it to just one tree.

 For more gardening information, please visit The Gardening Cook on Facebook.